glue-viz/glue-astronomy/docs/translators.rst

 that provides a way to represent regions of interet, and the **glue-astronomy** plugin makes it easy to convert selections from glue to Astropy regions.

-To illustrate this, we start from a :class:`~astropy.nddata.CCData` object and use the infrastructure shown in `Datasets and subsets`_ to add this to a glue data collection:
+To illustrate this, we start from a :class:`~astropy.nddata.CCDData` object and use the infrastructure shown in `Datasets and subsets`_ to add this to a glue data collection: